Persistent memory for AI agents

 See the work, the decisions, and the story behind it.

 Search across sessions, projects, people, decisions, and turning points.
+Browse the actual work history with its context intact, not a pile of disconnected summaries.

 The dashboard makes the memory layer inspectable, searchable, reusable, and grounded in the real narrative of the work.